midonet/tssrp6a/README.md

 const serverStep1 = await new SRPServerSession(TEST_ROUTINES).step1(...); // Each step returns a class, in this case .step1 returns SRPServerSessionStep1

 const serializedServerStep1 = JSON.stringify(serverStep1); // Some of the step methods (see below for which ones) have a .toJSON method that returns the internal state.
 JSON.stringify calls .toJSON
 // you can now store serializedServerStep1 in a database or elsewhere.
-There are security considerations, see below.
+There are security implications, see below.

 // when you are ready to restore the state, call fromState on the same step class used to serialize the data (in this case SRPServerSessionStep1) to deserialize const deserializedServerStep1 = SRPServerSessionStep1.fromState(